OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ![Track sections schema](../svg_schemas/small_infra_rails.en.svg)

+They are represented as arrows in our schema to stress the fact that they have a **start** and an **end**.
+This is important because the objects related to the track section are positioned using an offset, and the offset is a distance from the **start** of the track section.

-There are different attributes to set:
+For the objects to be complete, there are different attributes to set:

-* `length`: the length of the track section in meters
+* `length`: the length of the track section in meters.
-* `geo`: the coordinates in real life (geo is for geographic)
+* `geo`: the coordinates in real life (geo is for geographic), in the [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) format.
-* `sch`: the coordinates in the schematic view (sch for schematic)
+* `sch`: the coordinates in the schematic view (sch for schematic), also in [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) format.
 * cosmetic attributes: `line_name`, `track_name`, `track_number` which are used to indicate the name and labels that were given to the tracks / lines in real life.

-They are represented as arrows in our schema to stress the fact that they have a start and an end.
-This is important because the objects related to the track section are positioned using an offset, and the offset is a distance from the start of the track section.
+For all track sections, the `geo` and `sch` attributes are identical, and very much resemble the given schema.

+For most track sections, their `length` is proportional to what can be seen in the schema, but for readability, we made *TA6*, *TA7*, *TD0* and *TD1* not correspond to their length (which are 10km and 25km).

 ### Curves and slopes